nclabhzhang/MFFN/README.md

 ```

 ## Acknowledgements
-MFFEN builds upon the source code from the project.
+MFFN builds upon the source code from the project.

 We thank their contributors and maintainers!